windwp/nvim-autopairs/README.md

 -- you can do anything with regex +special key
--- example press tab will upper text
+-- example press tab to uppercase text:
 -- press b1234s<tab> => B1234S1234S

 npairs.add_rules({